Get your home holiday-ready 🎄 SEE ALL IDEAS

 Drying Time

 One of the most important considerations while shopping through the best boot air dryers is the amount of time it will take a particular model to dry your boots.
-While drying time often has more to do with how wet the boot is, having an idea of how long it will take to dry out your boots will help you decide on the right model.
+While boot drying time often has more to do with how wet the boot is, having a general idea of how long it could take will help you decide on the right model.

 Silica gel and positive temperature coefficient models are slow.
 They can often take 8 to 12 hours to dry out wet footwear.
-Alternatively, some forced hot air dryers can have you back out on the trail or jobsite in 3 hours.
-The dryer’s power output and efficiency have a lot to do with how long they’ll have to run for before your footwear is ready.
+Alternatively, some forced hot air dryers can have you back out on the trail or lacing up your work boots for concrete in just a few hours.
+The dryer’s power output and efficiency have a lot to do with how long they’ll have to run to get your footwear.

 Port Height

 If you haven’t considered the height of the ports when shopping for the best boot dryer, you should give it some thought.
-Yes, it’s true that most boots will fit on any standard tube on a boot dryer, but taller footwear like rubber hunting boots and rain boots might require a taller port to allow the dryer to work as efficiently as possible.
+Yes, it’s true that most boots will fit on any standard tube, but high rubber hunting boots or rain boots might require a taller port to allow the dryer to work as efficiently as possible.
+Several models on our list have tube extensions that allow you to lengthen the vertical tubes, so if you tend toward tasks that require tall boots, you probably want to decide between the extendable port options.

 Articulating Tubes